Geontech/fins/docs/ports.md

 ## Code Generation

 Code generation is performed in two steps.
 The ports schema is analyzed and populated with default values and additional fields, and then the transformed schema is passed to Jinja2 templates for code generation.
-When the `ports` top-level field exists in the FINS JSON file, the following output files are generated:
+When the `ports` top-level field exists in the FINS Node JSON file, the following output files are generated:

 ### `name`_pkg.vhd